Natural gas furnaces need adequate space and airflow to work properly.

-If you have a cat, put your litter box elsewhere.
-Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors all over your home.
+If you have a cat, situate your litter box elsewhere.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could circulate the unpleasant odors throughout your home.

-You should also frequently clean near your furnace to prevent dust from developing.
+You should also regularly vacuum by your furnace to block dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?